James & Cill's New Home

 Start of our metal roof.
 Installation was fairly easy being that Carl and I had never done a metal roof

-We got a pine french door to go in right opening.
+We got a pine French door to go in opening on the right.
 Found pine door slabs to match as windows and got an Amish company to make the munion bars.

 AppleBlossoms staff member (Eddie) damp